stomperusa/boundingbox/README.md

 boundingbox
 ===========

-Select points on an image to generate a bounding box.
+Select points or sets of points on an image to generate bounding boxes.

 Installation
 ------------